Configuration¶

 Precedence¶

-environment variables > ~/.tidal/config.yaml > Python defaults
+environment variables > ~/.tidal/cli/config.yaml > Python defaults

 Files¶